 Note: This is the second post in a series of four posts on how we use Clubhouse for the Product Management of Clubhouse.
 For other posts in the series check out the links at the end of the post!

-Now it’s time to look at how we use Teams & Projects.
-In Clubhouse (the product), a Team is a collection of related Projects with the same workflow.
+Now it’s time to look at how we use Story Workflows (formerly Teams) & Projects.
+In Clubhouse (the product).
+A Story Workflow is a collection of related Projects with the same workflow.
 At Clubhouse (the company), the relationship of the Projects could be based on role, purpose, department, or any number of other factors.

-Because of the way we use Teams means that Projects can be used for any number of purposes, Projects do not have a specific definition.
+Because of the way we use Story Workflows means that Projects can be used for any number of purposes, Projects do not have a specific definition.
 Their content and format depend on usage.
 However, we do have some considerations when creating and using Projects.

 At Clubhouse “Engineering” projects are where any given group (e.g., backend, frontend, DevOps, etc.) goes to see what work they have assigned to them, which is related to active development.
 “Active development” includes any story that has been prioritized either because its parent Epic is linked to a current Milestone or because the story was prioritized in a prioritization planning meeting.